leoservalli/Privilege-escalation-MitraStar/README.md

 Through this escalation is possible change the content of /etc/passwd (/var/passwd), create new users, or change any other system resource.

 The user “support” who has root privileges, is provided printed on the back of the router.
-As reported on a previous CVEs (CVE-2017-16523 / CVE-2017-16522), some Mitrastar routers use default user and passwords that have permission to connect through SSH.
+In some cases, this routers use default user/password by default.